alert icon

 There are many reasons why a valve may need to be replaced, but as shown, leakage is the most common.
 Source: Health & Safety Executive

 There are other factors that may require replacement that have nothing to do with damage.
 You may determine that the cost of a new valve, combined with the labor and testing involved in repairing an existing one, is more advantageous.
-Potential production downtime is important to consider in any maintenance activity.
+Potential production downtime is important to consider in any industrial valve maintenance activity.

 Interested in learning more about valve maintenance?
 Swagelok offers valve training courses to help you deepen your knowledge on valves, their operation, and how to identify and solve common issues.
 Find out how these courses could benefit your operation.

-Related Articles
+Related Valve Servicing Articles

 Enhancing chemical plant safety with relief valves